espressif/esp-iot-solution/docs/en/low_power_solution/esp32_ulp_co-processor_and_assembly_environment_setup.rst

 4. Compiling ULP code
 ---------------------

-Follow the steps below to compile ULP code as part of a component: 1.
+Follow the steps below to compile ULP code as part of a component:

-ULP code, written in assembly, must be added to one or more files with .S extension.
+1.ULP code, written in assembly, must be added to one or more files with  .S extension .
 These files must be placed into a separate directory inside component directory, for instance ulp/.

 2. Modify the component makefile, adding the following:

 ::